Our research is editorially independent but we may earn a commission for purchases made through our links.

 Most people are under the impression that New Orleans gave birth to the legendary celebration known as Mardi Gras, but it was actually Biloxi.
 This “playground of the south” sits on the Mississippi Gulf and offers tons of fun things to do, offering easy access to the gorgeous Gulf Coast beaches with sugary white sands and all sorts of outdoor recreational opportunities.
 Those who are looking for excitement can hit the casinos that line Beach Boulevard as well as enjoy the hopping nightlife found in everything from beachside bars and nightclubs to juke joints and cocktail lounges.
 The city offers a wealth of activities day and night, including historic attractions.
 It’s also home to art galleries, museums and the picturesque Biloxi lighthouse, one of the city’s most revered landmarks and one of the first cast-iron lighthouses built in the South.

 The Battle of Vicksburg was pivotal to the Civil War.
 During this battle a 47-day siege ultimately gave way to the surrender of the city, giving the Union total control of the Mississippi River.
 The Vicksburg National Military Park commemorates this important event in U.S. history, as well as the soldiers who gave their lives during the campaign.
 Whether you’re a history enthusiast or not, this national treasure is a fascinating national treasure that will give you a greater appreciation for the country, and those courageous people who fought during the Civil War.
-The visitor center offers a short orientation film on the park’s history as well as an outdoor display which features a cannon, historic monuments and the fortification exhibit.
+The visitor center offers a short orientation film on the park’s history as well as an outdoor display that features a cannon, historic monuments and the fortification exhibit.

 More than 1,300 historical monuments and markers are within the park’s boundaries, as well as the Vicksburg National Cemetery, which serves as the resting place for more than 18,000 souls, two-thirds of which are unidentified.